 Contribution splitting - A member can choose to have some of their contributions transferred to their spouse's superannuation account, if they are under age 65 or preservation age and not retired.

-- + A member can split up to 85% of their concessional contributions from the previous financial year. - Note: This transfer is effectively a rollover between members and not a way to avoid excess contributions tax.
++ A member can split up to 85% of their concessional contributions from the previous financial year.

 Government co-contributions - If the member: